codatio/codat-docs/docs/sync-for-expenses/sync-for-expenses-faq.md

 ### How can I detect if an expense account has been deactivated?
 You can create a webhook in the Codat portal to alert you when the Chart of Accounts has been changed.
 By querying the Chart of Accounts and using the `isDeleted` flag, you can identify which accounts have been deleted before a sync occurs.
-For more information please refer to the following (documentation)[https://docs.codat.io/introduction/webhooks/core-rules-types].
+For more information, please refer to the [documentation](https://docs.codat.io/introduction/webhooks/core-rules-types) on creating and updating rules.